PrismarineJS/prismarine-contribute/info.md

 | prismarine-world          | Exposes World class to represent a Minecraft world.
 Can be used to raycast and query block information
 | prismarine-windows        | Exposes Window class to represent a Minecraft inventory.
 Can be used to query information such as window title
 | prismarine-entity         | Exposes Entity class to represent a Minecraft entity.
 Can be used to query information such as entity type
+| prismarine-nbt            | Convert binary NBT data to JavaScript objects and vice versa
-| prismarine-physics        | Exposes methods to simulate Minecraft physics
+| prismarine-physics        | Simulate Minecraft physics
-| prismarine-recipe         | Exposes methods to query Minecraft recipes
+| prismarine-recipe         | Query Minecraft recipes
 | prismarine-registry       | Creating an "instance" of minecraft-data for a specific version of Minecraft.
 This is helpful when the data needs to be mutated in some way for a specific session
+| vec3                      | Vector3 class for 3D vector operations

 And some non-PrismarineJS projects, but relevant to PrismarineJS:
 * protodef - a Node.js library for binary protocol serialization/de-serialization that is used by nmp and bedrock-protocol.
 ProtoDef's compiler can take in a JSON schema for a binary protocol and use that to generate JavaScript code to serialize and deserialize the protocol packets
-* vec3 - a small Node.js library for working with 3D vectors

 Key points:
 * Almost all the PrismarineJS projects support multi-versioning, meaning they are support a wide range of Minecraft versions.